Sep9

 The luminous light that Matthew describes, saying “His face shone like the sun, and his clothes became as white as the light.”
 Is the same image we see throughout the bible to show the glory of God.
 In the book of Revelations Jesus is seen in this way: “His head and hair were white like wool, as white as snow, and his eyes were like blazing fire.
 His feet were like bronze glowing in a furnace, and his voice was like the sound of rushing waters.”-(Rev. 1:14-15) In the book of Exodus, when Moses comes down from Mt Sinai his face shown brightly with the glory of God.
 Here we see the dazzling brightness of Jesus revealing the same kind of reality – But whereas Moses is only reflecting the glory of God.
 Jesus is producing the glory of God, because He is God.
 The glory originates with Him, it doesn’t originate with Moses.
 Jesus’s glory is of a different nature than Moses’s.
 Moses’s face shone because he was reflecting another’s glory; Jesus’s face shone because of His own glory.
 Moses’s face was radiant because of his proximity to Yahweh; Jesus’s face was radiant because he is God.
 (Heb.
 1:3) Moses’ glory was temporary, his face had to be veiled because the radiance was fading.-(2-Corn.
 3:12-18) But Jesus’ glory is superior because it is a lasting glory of a New Covenant, not written on stone, but written on the heart, that does not fade but lasts forever.-(2-Corn.
 3:7-11)

-For those who would have a hard time believing what the disciples saw.
-Both John and Peter will validate and confirm this event in their own words.
-John will recall in his Gospel what they had seen on the Mont. of the Transfiguration by writing; “We have seen his glory, the glory of the one and only Son, who came from the Father, full of grace and truth.”-(John 1:14b) Peter will later write “For we did not follow cleverly devised myths when we made known to you the power and coming of our Lord Jesus Christ, but we were eyewitnesses of his majesty.
+Reading this story can make you think this is too fantastic and wild to be true.
+I get it!
+But maybe it would help to know that Peter will later validate and confirm this event In his words twenty years later, near the end of his life (60 A.D.)
+While combating false teachers who were saying that Jesus was not coming back;-(2-Pet.
+3:3-4) would write; “For we did not follow cleverly devised myths when we made known to you the power and coming of our Lord Jesus Christ, but we were eyewitnesses of his majesty.
 For when he received honor and glory from God the Father, and the voice was borne to him by the Majestic Glory, “This is my beloved Son, with whom I am well pleased,” we ourselves heard this very voice borne from heaven, for we were with him on the holy mountain.” -(2 Peter 1:16–18)

 LESSONS FROM THE TRANSFIGURATION